 Below is the full list from The Guardian’s University Guide 2021: League Table for Medicine.

 This is also followed by a breakdown of the best medical schools based on individual criteria (for example student satisfaction) to help you make the right choice, based on what matters most to you.

 The following universities also teach medicine but are not ranked within The Guardian’s league table:

 As previously mentioned, it’s not as simple as looking at the top ranked university to discover which will be the best option for you; things such as the entry criteria and the location will also affect your options, as well as the importance of different criteria used within the rankings.

-From the breakdown of the criteria you’ll notice that certain areas - for example the percentage of first year students who continue their study into second year and the percentage of graduates who are in graduate-level jobs or further study at professional or HE level, within six months - have consistent high scores across all of the universities.
-The only exception to this would be St Andrews, which has an 80% continuation rate, compared to a range of 93.8 - 100% for all other medical schools.
+From the breakdown of the criteria you’ll notice that certain areas – for example the percentage of first year students who continue their study into second year and the percentage of graduates who are in graduate-level jobs or further study at professional or HE level, within fifteen months – have consistent high scores across all of the universities.
 However, areas such as the student satisfaction and value added have a much wider range, and therefore there are clear distinctions between universities.

 Using the latest National Student Survey (NSS) results, The Guardian’s league table breaks student satisfaction down into the following areas:

 Below are details of the medical schools which students scored highest for the overall course, the teaching and the feedback provided.